Ratified by the members by ballots January 15, 2006

 The Board consists of at least five or more members who are elected by the General Assembly.
 With the exception of the President and the Treasurer, who are elected directly by the General Assembly, the Board constitutes itself.

-Every National Society has the right to nominate a member of the Board and a substitute who are then confirmed by the General Assembly.
-Each National Society has the right to nominate one Board Member for each one- to- thirty
+Every ISST Member Society has the right to nominate a member of the Board and a substitute who are then confirmed by the General Assembly.
+Each ISST Member Society has the right to nominate one Board Member for each one- to- thirty (Amended to 50 at 2013 (Poland) Board Meeting.)

-(1–30) group of members, with one additional member for above thirty (30) members of the National Society.
+(1–50) group of members, with one additional member for above thirty (50) members of the ISST Member Society.

-In analogy, Individual Members have the right to nominate one Board Member for a one-to-thirty (1-30) group of Individual Members.
-Are there above thirty (30) Individual Members, they have the right to nominate another member in the Board.
+In analogy, Individual Members have the right to nominate one Board Member for a one-to-fifty (1-50) group of Individual Members.
+If there are above fifty (50) Individual Members, they have the right to nominate another member in the Board.

 The President, the Treasurer and the further Board members are elected for a term of four years to a maximum of two consecutive terms.
 If the President, the Treasurer or an other Board Member is replaced before his/her term has been completed, the new President, the new Treasurer and the new Board Member would step into the previous term to its original completion.